 In remarks repeated in the High Court of Australia on numerous occasions, Griffith CJ said that "[t]he same rules of interpretation apply [to the Constitution] that apply to any other written document".
-86 The point that the Chief Justice was making is that the same rules and conventions of language apply to the interpretation of the Constitution as they do to the interpretation of any other legal instrument.
-Nevertheless, the nature of the instrument, being a constitution that was intended to endure, is a relevant matter of context that can make an implication more reasonably necessary than, for example, a tax statute that is frequently amended.
-Much, however, may depend upon where on the spectrum the implication falls between explicature and implicature.
+Report that the Chief Justice was making is that the same rules and conventions of language apply to the interpretation of the Constitution as they do to the interpretation of any other legal instrument.
+Nevertheless, the nature of the instrument, being a constitution that was intended to endure, is a relevant matter of context that can make an implication more reasonably necessary than, for example, a tax statute that is frequently